ices-taf/doc/rules.md

 intentional feature in an unusal TAF analysis.

-There are three points in time when TAF rules and recommendations are checked: the first scan (before anything is run), the middle scan (after bootstrap procedure), and final scan (after R scripts have run).
+There are three points in time when TAF rules and recommendations are checked: the first scan (before anything is run), the middle scan (after the boot procedure), and final scan (after R scripts have run).

 ## 1. First scan